f4iTh/StardewValleyModding/WheresMyItems/docs/README.md

 Possible options:

 - `None`: no chest highlighting
-- `TypingRipple`: a small ripple effect on each chest with every key press
+- `TypingRipple`: a small ripple effect on each chest with every key press (excluding `Esc`)
-- `PulsatingChest`: periodically
+- `PulsatingChest`: highlights the chest based on the value(s) of a sine wave

 </td>
 <td><code>TypingRipple</code></td>